 Preheat the oven to 160°C (325°F) and line an 8"x8" baking pan with cooking paper.

 - Melt the chocolate and coconut oil.

-- Add the egg, almond butter, vanilla essence and maple syrup and beat together.
+Add the egg, almond butter, vanilla extract and maple syrup and beat together.

 - (I reccommened trying the batter at this point...
 So good!)

 - Add the cocoa and baking soda and mix through.

 - Pour into the pan and bake for 20 minutes.

 - The middle should still be soft but not raw.
 When a skewer inserted has light crumbs attached it is done.